marcinwiacek/pl1/readme.md

 # About author

 Tester and (at least partially) developer.
+Mainly software related engineer.
-Software related engineer, who likes low-level work with hardware.
-Good in optimalizing things.
+Likes low-level work with hardware.
+Good in optimalizing things (see for example some updates in Android Chrome).

-# Contact
-* GitHub and/or
-* marcin ( at ) mwiacek (.) com + marcin.wiacek.work ( at ) gmail (.) com
-(the best send your message to both)

 # Why it was really started (Feb 2024)